alejandrorgijon/plada_package/README.md

 # Acknowledgements

-Thanks Armando Pacheco Valenciana for helpi testing the package.
+Thanks Armando Pacheco Valenciana for your help testing the package.